 “Reputation does help in retaining people, but right now, we don’t see a problem in this area because the challenge of new players in the market is very low,” Hui states.
 “This doesn’t mean that we don’t keep an open communication with employees though, as we always try to know what challenges they have and what actions we can take to improve that interaction.”

-Internal satisfaction naturally transfers to client satisfaction ultimately, once again harking back to the differentiator that Hui believes continues to form the crux of Sealink’s success; its value proposition.
+Internal satisfaction naturally transfers to client satisfaction ultimately, once again harking back to the differentiator that Hui believes continues to form the crux of the success of Sealink Asia; its value proposition.

 “Right now, the angle we look at and the way we find value for our clients is through our flexibility and ability to make modifications and refinements, because we are in control of our yard,” he says.
 “When a customer is looking for a specific type of vessel, we have the capabilities to be very flexible within our yard to install the required equipment on board.”

-Looking forward, this model certainly won’t modify to the extent that its operations can, but this isn’t to say that the Company is looking to just consolidate and be content with its current successes.
+Looking forward, this model certainly won’t modify to the extent that its operations can, but this isn’t to say that Sealink Asia is looking to just consolidate and be content with its current successes.

 Hui concludes: “The market is challenging right now, with a surplus of vessels in the region, all with oil & gas capabilities.
 Everyone is therefore trying to ensure they have adequate utilisation of their vessels.